dessa-oss/Image-segmentation-tutorial/README.md

 ## Start Atlas

 Skip this if you are using the Atlas CE AMI.
 Otherwise activate the conda environment in which Foundations Atlas is installed (by running `conda activate your_env` inside terminal).
-Then run if you are using a machine without a GPU, run `atlas-server start` in a new tab terminal, otherwise, run `atlas-server start -g`.
+Then if you are using a machine without a GPU, run `atlas-server start` in a new tab terminal, otherwise, run `atlas-server start -g`.
 Validate that the GUI has been started by accessing it at <a target="_blank" href="http://localhost:5555/projects">http://localhost:5555/projects</a>.

 ## Running a job